extend-visual-studio/extend-visual-studio.github.io/docs/index.md

 This site, extendvs.com, has a simple mission: to expand the public knowledge based for building extensions for Visual Studio Windows and Mac.

 extenvs.com is an open source, MIT licensed, community-led site.

-## Extension Samples

-Please find a list of extension samples
+Please contribute and help grow the knowledge base for Visual Studio extensibility.

 ## Overview